Fire up your griddles because these delicious salmon burgers are loaded up with a homemade jicama coleslaw and a dill dressing on toasted buns!

-The biggest problem for me is that the rest of my family doesn’t really like salmon so when I get the opportunity to make it you better believe I’m going off, and these salmon burgers were callin my name!
+The biggest problem for me is that the rest of my family doesn’t really like salmon so when I get the opportunity to make it you better believe I’m going off, starting with this dish.

-If you’re looking at the title to this salmon burgers recipe then you’re probably asking yourself, “what is jicama?”
+If you’re looking at the title to this recipe then you’re probably asking yourself, “what is jicama?”

 Making coleslaw is pretty easy and usually at least starts with shaved cabbage and from there it’s completely up to you which I why I decided to make this jicama coleslaw for this salmon burgers recipe.